by Eric McKenna

 “Eric McKenna is a Rock ‘n Roller and an avid entrepreneur.
 In that order.”

-Furthermore, I’m not a journalist.
+I’m not a journalist.
 I’m a show host.
 There’s a difference.

 So, there you have it.
 The ERIC MCKENNA PROJECT.
-I humbly ‘Thank You’ for your interest.
-Cheers!

-PRESS INQUIRIES please call 412-613-4466
+PRESS INQUIRIES regarding EMp, please call 412-613-4466